base on Simple Wireguard 2FA # Wag [](https://github.com/NHAS/wag/actions/workflows/test_and_deploy.yml)

 `Webserver`: Object that contains the public and tunnel listening addresses of the webserver

-`WebServer.Public.ListenAddress`: Listen address for endpoint
+`WebServer.Public.ListenAddress`: Listen address for the public registration endpoint

 `WebServer.Tunnel.Port`: Port for in-vpn-tunnel webserver, this does not take a full IP address, as the tunnel listener should *never* be outside the wireguard device